+where $\hat \bff$ and $\hat \bG$ are the estimated drift and diffusion functions, and the square root, in general, is a matrix square root. $\brr(t)$ is an estimate of $\boldeta(t)$.
+We therefore test if $\brr(t)$ is an uncorrelated Gaussian noise.
+More advanced diagnostic tests to check noise assumptions are described in detail in SI Section 1B (\emph{Advanced diagnostic techniques}).

-In addition to this, there is also the issue of \emph{model identifiability}: how can we be confident that the model we identify is the only (or at the very least, the \emph{`best'}) model that describes the observed data?
-One way to address this is to look at the self-consistency of the estimated model~\cite{jhawar2020inferring}.
-Suppose we estimate an SDE model using our approach.
-If we generate a simulated time series using this estimated model, with identical length and sampling interval as the original time series, then: \begin{itemize} \item The simulated time series should have the same statistics---namely, histogram and autocorrelation---as the original time series. \item If we subsequently estimate a model from the simulated time series, this model should match the originally estimated model. \end{itemize}
+\item \emph{Model diagnostics:} The idea of model diagnostics is that if we generate a simulated time series using the estimated model, with identical length and sampling interval as the original time series, then the simulated time series should have the same probability distribution and autocorrelation function as the original time series.
+We note that these two properties of the data were not used as part of the data-driven model discovery procedure.
+Further, if we subsequently estimate an SDE model from this simulated time series, we must recover the same model (also known as `model self-consistency').

+\item \emph{Validation with left-out data:} To check if the discovered model is sufficiently general, we divide the datasets into two halves, a \emph{training set} and a \emph{validation set} (also called {\it left-out data}) and perform the model discovery procedure using only the training set.
+We can now compute the histogram and autocorrelation for a time series generated by the discovered model and compare these with the histogram and autocorrelation of the left-out data.
+If the model statistics match well with the left-out data, it suggests that the discovered SDE model is generalizable.